ttuegel/haskell-love-2021/README.md

 All the usual caveats about `BangPatterns` and `StrictData` apply.

-# Debugging
+# Performance

 ## Thunks and space leaks

 A _thunk_ is what we call (the runtime representation of) an expression that is not in weak head normal form.

 As we have seen, constructors may be lazy, so that expressions in weak head normal form may contain thunks themselves.

 <!-- It's thunks all the way down. -->

 Thunks can be a problem if the thunk uses more space than the value it represents.
 For example, consider the thunk `1 + 1` to the value `2`.

 <!-- Every non-trivial Haskell program leaks thunks. -->

 ## Heap profiling

-Here is a simple program that leaks space in a loop:

 ``` {.haskell .sawtooth}
 {-# LANGUAGE NumericUnderscores #-}